-To raise funds to support Hanging Rock and Pilot Mountain State Parks, The Friends of Sauratown Mountains is sponsoring the first annual High 5 at Hanging Rock.
+To raise funds to support Hanging Rock and Pilot Mountain State Parks, The Friends of Sauratown Mountains is sponsoring the second annual High 5 at Hanging Rock.
 Participants will trek over ten miles of park trails to reach five of the highest elevations within Hanging Rock State Park.
 They will summit Moore’s Knob, Cooks Wall and Hanging Rock mountains and pass by two prominent rock outcrops, Wolf Rock and House Rock, along their journey.
 Due to the length, change in elevation and trail conditions, this will be a strenuous hike or run and will test everyone’s physical abilities.

 PLEASE GO TO THE WEBSITE – High5athangingrock.com to sign up!

 THIS EVENT IS NOT A RACE.
 A clock will be located at the start/finish line, but the event will not record or publish times.
 There are no prizes for times.
 All finishers will receive a special commemorative patch.
 All hikers/runners must register regardless of age.
 The event is not recommended for children less than 10.

 DATE: The challenge will be held Saturday April 4, 2019 rain or shine.
 If the event is canceled due to extreme weather, participants will be given free entry in the 2021 event.

 TIME: Onsite registration and packet pick up will begin at 7:30AM.
 Runners depart at 8:30AM, hikers will begin 5-10 minutes later in groups at 2 minute intervals.
 All hikers must be on the course by 9:00AM.